Jordan vs. Kobe: How the 1998 All-Star Game became the NBA’s self-fulfilling prophecy

 Do you like a good NBA conspiracy theory?
 Then boy oh boy, have I got one for you.

 Let’s go back to the fall of 1997.
 For a league that had just enjoyed one of its most memorable NBA Finals ever and its second best TV rating since the NBA-ABA merger, life was rocky.
-The team’s signature team was in disarray.
+The league's signature team was in disarray.
 Imagine if the 2018 Warriors had the drama and discord of the 2018 Cavs, and you can picture what the 1998 Bulls looked like.

 What do I mean by “drama and discord”?
 Well, 11 days after Scottie Pippen sealed championship #5 for the Bulls with a steal for the ages, Jerry Krause tried to trade him.